jonasbergqvist/BrilliantCut/README.md

 Configure facets on the site
 ---------------------------
 No facet or filter are added automatically to the widget.
-It's up to the developer to descide which ones that should be used on the site.
+It's up to the developer to decide which ones that should be used on the site.
 The following line should be added to an Initialize method in an initialization module:
                 context.Locate.Advanced.GetInstance<FilterConfiguration>();

 It's now easy to add facets in a selected order using the method "Facet<T>".
 Here is an example where several facets are added in a selected order: